 The story of Manjushri clearing the Kathmandu Valley in Nepal for human habitation is among the most well-known.

-Buddhist texts state that Manjushri spent three nights on a hill east of Kathmandu while journeying through the Himalayas from Mount Wu Tai in China.
+Buddhist texts state that Manjushri spent three nights on a hill east of Kathmandu while journeying through the Himalayas from Mount Wu Tai (Wutaishan) in China.

 And it was here that he saw the bright Swayambhu flame from afar, and he embarked on a voyage to discover the significance of the light, impressed by the sight of such a celestial flame in the midst of the lake.